Calosoma (Ctenosta) orientale Hope, 1833

 Ctenosta orientale Jeannel, 1940: 128

 Length 25-26 mm.
 C. orientale has the same model of elytral sculpture than C. roeschkei and C. scabrosum.
-As C. scabrosum it is has the pronotum clearly narrowed behind but its widest part is a little after the middle and the basal dimples are rather shallow.
-Moreover the color of upper side of the body is black with faint greenish reflexes.
+As C. scabrosum, C. orientale has the pronotum narrowed behind but its widest part is a little after the middle and the basal dimples are rather shallow.
+Moreover, in the elytra, the intervals are less raised and less incised and the color of upper side of the body is dull black, sometime with feeble metallic luster limited to the borders.

-It is widespread trougth the Indian peninsula, including the island of Ceylon (coll.
-Migliaccio), and penetrates in China in Tibet and in Yunnan.
-Jeannel (1940: 128) cites it as present in the East Africa: Tanzania, Kenya, Eritrea, but all quotations of Jeannel for Africa should be related to C. roeschkei (=aethiops), as already noted by Rougemont (1976: 247).
+Jeannel (1940: 128) cites it as present in the East Africa: Tanzania, Kenya, Eritrea, but all quotations of Jeannel for Africa should be related to C. roeschkei (= aethiops), as already noted by Rougemont (1976: 247).

 Examined specimens and literature’s data: